-With iOS 16, currently in beta, Apple introduced a complete overhaul of the iOS Lock Screen, making it more customizable than ever and bringing widgets to the Lock Screen for the first time.
+With iOS 16, Apple introduced a complete overhaul of the iOS Lock Screen, making it more customizable than ever and bringing widgets to the Lock Screen for the first time.

 iOS 16 retains the perspective zoom feature that's responsible for the effect where you can see more of the Lock Screen wallpaper when you tilt your iPhone.
 As in previous versions of iOS, the feature aims to add more motion and interactivity to your iPhone experience, but if you don't see the appeal, find it distracting, or just want a standard still background, you can manually turn it off.
 The following steps show you how it's done.